Find a wide variety of birdlife in our environments

-We are a group of birdwatching enthusiasts who meet on the second Tuesday of each month visiting areas between Denmark, Wellstead and the Stirling Range to observe the birds.
+Birdwatching enthusiasts group meeting second Tuesday of month visiting areas between Denmark, Wellstead and the Stirling Range to observe the birds.
 Additional excursions are scheduled on weekends in spring.
 Anyone interested in birds is welcome to join our outings.
 Click on the image to visit our website and view upcoming events.
 Or find us on Facebook

-Take to the Stirling Ranges & Mt Trio with local guide John Byrne.
-A 1.5 hour return walk graded 'easy'.
+Stirling Ranges & Mt Trio tours with John Byrne.
+1.5 hour return walk graded 'easy'.
 No driving.
-We will explore the surrounding bushland & show you some of the magnificent orchids in the area.
-Over 50 species have been discovered on our walks.
+Explore surrounding bush, see magnificent orchids in the area.
+Over 50 species discovered on our walks.
 We enjoy sharing our local knowledge of the flora, fauna & birdlife of the Stirling Ranges.
 PH 0419 751 801 firstname.lastname@example.org

 Walk around Lake Seppings and discover the bird hides.
 A great variety of local ducks and coots and a large nesting area (western edge of lake) for Ibis in season (September).
 Take Middleton Road out of the town centre, then turn left into Golf Links Road.
 Park on left in Birdwalk carpark.